microsoft/Trieste/samples/infix/README.md

 </td></tr>
 </table>

-Note that the `term` command, triggered by the semi-colon, ends the `Group` node.
+Note that the `term` command, triggered by the semicolon, ends the `Group` node.
 In addition to the `add` and `term` functions operating on tokens we have seen this far, we will look at the effects of the functions `push`, `pop` and `seq` while parsing.